Jatt-mohnson/document_search/readme.md

 search term.
 This indexing benefit will continue to grow as more documents are added into the catalog.

 ## How can we continue to scale?
-The first step to scaling this program is to move it from a local machine and into the cloud which opens up a wide variety of both software and hardware scaling options.
-Once in the cloud, we can leverage autoscaling and load balancers to ensure our app is always able to handle spikes in request volume or storage needs.
-Beyond relying on hardware scaling we can also use more modern software like elasticsearch which uses distributed computing and partitioned indexes to faster search our index.
+The first step to scaling this program is to move it from a local machine and into the cloud.
+Once our app and data is hosted in one of the major cloud providers we can take advantage of a wide variety of both software and hardware scaling options.
+From the hardware perspective, we could leverage autoscaling to increase our compute and storage either vertically or horizontally to ensure our app is always able to handle spikes in request volume or storage needs.
+If we decide to scale vertically, then we will need to make sure our program's code is asynchronous so that it can handle multiple requests at once.
+If we decide to scale horizontally then we will want to implement a load balancer to make sure requests are spread evenly across our machines.
+However, rather than manually building and managing all of this new hardware it is likely smarter to use a software already built to perform document search tasks at scale.
+One popular option would be Elasticsearch.
+Elasticsearch takes a similar approach that I wrote for the index search method but uses scalable distributed computing and partitioned indexes to faster return results.